 - laboratory tests like a joint fluid test to rule out gout, or a blood test to rule out RA.

 PsA can often go undetected.
 Inflammation caused by PsA can be misdiagnosed as another type of arthritis like RA, osteoarthritis (OA), or gout.

 Inflammation caused by arthritis can cause serious damage to the body.
 Improperly treated arthritis can lead to permanent join deformity and loss of function.

-Treatment for dactylitis is different based on the underlying condition that is causing it:
+Treatment for dactylitis is based on the underlying condition that’s causing it.

 NSAIDs can ease pain and decrease inflammation.
 DMARDs can relieve pain, reduce inflammation, and prevent joint damage.

 Your doctor may recommend the following medications to help manage the symptoms of RA: